Neighboring Faith Communities: A Process Guide

 A song with words by Swami Kriyananda, the founder of the Ananda Church movement.
 Note the harmonium, an instrument with the sound of Indian music, accompanying the singer.

 L-6.
 New religions with roots in East Asian religions

-At the Cao Dai Temple, 947 S. Almaden Ave., San Jose.
-Note the decorations on the walls, the sculpture and painting, and the robes worn by the worshippers.
+A short segment of a service at the Cao Dai Temple in San Jose; mostly music and singing.
+Note the decorations on the walls, the sculpture and painting, and the robes worn by the worshipers.

 L-7.
 New religions with roots in indigenous and pagan traditions

 A short video about a Wiccan group celebrating Samhain.

 L-8.
 New religions with roots in Western esoteric traditions